moloch--/reasonably-secure-electron/README.md

 $stmt->bind_param("sss", $firstname, $lastname, $email);
 ```

 In the PHP prepared statemate above, the logic (i.e. the query) is first passed to the `prepare()` function, then the data (i.e. parameters) are subsequently passed in a seperate `bind_param()` function call.
 This prevents any possibility of the database misinterpreting user controlled data (e.g. `$firstname`) as SQL instructions.
 However, an application that exclusively makes use of prepared statements is not automatically "secure," though it may be free of this one particular vulnerability, care still must be taken when designing an application and a defence-in-depth approach is still warranted --SQL injection is not the only vulnerability that can result in an attacker stealing data from the database.
+This would be like saying an electrical car cannot breakdown since it is unlikely to ever suffer from a mechanical failure; a half truth that does not take into account the bigger picture.

 So is CSP the DOM analog to SQL prepared statements?
 Not really, CSP allows the programmer to add metadata to an HTTP response telling the browser how to distinguish _where_ instructions (i.e. `script-src`, etc) can be loaded from.
 CSP is very much like [Data Execution Prevention](https://en.wikipedia.org/wiki/Executable_space_protection) (buffer overflows are injection vulnerabilities where data on the stack is mistaken for instructions) it only makes distinctions on the _where_.
 Similar to DEP, CSP can bypassed by loading instructions from areas (i.e. origins) that are already "executable" --if we can find an initial injection point.
 Just as DEP does not make `strcpy()` safe to use in any context, nor does CSP make safe things like `dangerouslySetInnerHTML()` or `.innerHTML`.
 CSP and DEP only kick in _after_ the injection has occured, they're seatbelts.
-Our paramount concern is preventing the initial injection, in conjunction with the strongest possible CSP.

 ### String Manipulation vs. Lexical Parsing